FAIR Manuscripts Guide

 • Use FAIR match intake when the collection is mixed, the archive is large, or you need help distinguishing between estate, donation, and insurance workflows before engagement.

-• Before hiring, confirm USPAP compliance, fee transparency, and whether the appraiser can explain collection-level scoping in plain language.
+• Before hiring, confirm fee transparency, report-purpose fit, and whether the appraiser can explain collection-level scoping in plain language.

 • Ask whether the specialist can coordinate with attorneys, CPAs, development offices, or collection managers when the assignment is donation- or estate-driven.

 • What is the difference between an autograph appraisal and a manuscript appraisal?
 Autograph appraisal often focuses on a signed letter, document, or signature as an individual item.
-Manuscript appraisal can include autograph material, but it also covers diaries, drafts, historical papers, and broader archival collections where context matters as much as the signature itself.
+Manuscript appraisal can include autograph material, but it also covers diaries, drafts, historical papers, and archives where context matters as much as the signature.

 • Can manuscript and archives appraisals be done online?
-Many begin online with strong overview photos, representative close-ups, and inventories.
-Very large, fragile, or high-value archives may still require an on-site review to confirm scope and condition.
+Many begin online with overview photos, representative close-ups, and inventories.
+Very large, fragile, or high-value archives may still need on-site review to confirm scope and condition.

 • What should I photograph before contacting an appraiser?
-Start with box, folder, or album overviews, then photograph representative letters or documents showing signatures, dates, content pages, enclosures, defects, and any labels or archival housing.
+Start with box, folder, or album overviews.
+Then photograph representative documents showing signatures, dates, content pages, enclosures, defects, labels, and archival housing.
 A few strong examples are more useful than hundreds of random images.

 • When do I need a qualified appraisal for donated historical papers?
 Donation workflows can trigger qualified-appraisal requirements once filing thresholds are met.
 Treat the donation as a separate tax assignment and coordinate early with your CPA, attorney, or institutional recipient so the report is framed correctly.